 desired consistency or hardness, the foam produced, the cleansing properties, the after-use emolliency, the benefits for the skin and so on.

 These properties are imparted by the chain length of the fatty acids present in the oils, their level of saturation and their ratios.

 Therefore, an oil composed of more stearic acid (C18 and saturated) will bring more hardness than an oil composed with more oleic or linoleic acids (C18 and respectively mono- or polyunsaturated), or an oil composed with more lauric acid (C12 and saturated).

 On the other hand, the mono- or polyunsaturated fatty acids, although not effective in bringing hardness to the soaps, will bring softness and emolliency.

 So, you have a wide choice of oils in many combinations that offer the properties you desire in soaps.

-Inside the Natural Cosmetic Formulation Club you’ll be able to take the Cold Process Soap Making course.
-And inside this course, you’ll find an Appendix 1 Fatty Acids in Soap Making where you can learn more about the fatty acid profiles of different oils.
+Inside both our Diploma in Soap Making and our Certificate in Cold Process Soap Making online courses, you’ll find an Appendix 1 Fatty Acids in Soap Making where you can learn more about the fatty acid profiles of different oils.